microsoftgraph/microsoft-graph-docs-contrib/concepts/application-rollkey-prooftoken.md

 ---

-> **Note:** The proof can be generated using other tools, such as PowerShell or signature using Azure KeyVault.
-It is important to note that padding character '=' must not be included in the JWT header and payload, or an **Authentication_MissingOrMalformed** error will be returned.
+You can also generate the proof using signature in Azure KeyVault.
+It is important to note that padding character '=' must not be included in the JWT header and payload or an **Authentication_MissingOrMalformed** error will be returned.